Trans-Alaska Pipeline System: Technical details

 The pipeline simply rests on its supports; it is not actually welded or otherwise affixed in place.
-This is necessary because the air temperature swings by over 150 F-change from winter to summer, causing extreme heat expansion: the length of the pipeline changes by over 5 miles over the course of a year.
-The pipeline was constructed 11 miles "too long" to account for this.
+This is necessary because the air temperature swings by over 150 F-change from winter to summer, causing extreme heat expansion: the pipeline, when empty, could shift 12 feet in an 1800 ft section.
+The pipeline was constructed 11 miles "too long" to account for this (i.e., 800 miles of zig-zagging pipe instead of 789 linear miles of pipe).

 Oil going into the Trans-Alaska Pipeline comes from one of several oil fields on Alaska's North Slope.
 The Prudhoe Bay Oil Field, the one most commonly associated with the pipeline, contributes oil, as do the Kuparuk, Alpine, Endicott, and Liberty oil fields, among others.
 Oil emerges from the ground at approximately 120 F and cools to 111 F by the time it reaches Pump Station 1 through feeder pipelines that stretch across the North Slope.
 North Slope crude oil has a specific gravity of 29.9 API at 60 F. Pipeline flow rate has been steady from 2013 to 2018, hovering just over half a million barrels per day.
 The minimum flow year was 2015 which averaged 508446 oilbbl/d, which is less than its theoretical maximum capacity of 2.14 Moilbbl/d or its actual maximum of 2.03 Moilbbl/d in 1988.
 From Pump Station 1, the average time taken by the oil to travel the entire length of the pipeline to Valdez has increased from 4.5 days to 18 days from 1988 to 2018.

 The minimum flow through the pipeline is not as clearly defined as its maximum.
 Operating at lower flows will extend the life of the pipeline as well as increasing profit for its owners.
 The 2012 flow of 600,000 bbl/d is significantly less than what the pipeline was designed for.
 Low flowrates require that the oil move slower through the line, meaning that its temperature drops more than in high-flow situations.
 A freeze in the line would block a pig in the line, which would force a shutdown and repairs.
 A 2011 engineering report by Alyeska stated that, to avoid freezing, heaters would need to be installed at several pump stations.
 This report noted that these improvements could bring flow as low as 350,000 bbl/d, but it did not attempt to determine the absolute minimum.
 Other studies have suggested that the minimum is 70,000 to 100,000 bbl/d with the current pipeline.
 Alyeska could also replace the 48" pipeline from Prudhoe Bay to Fairbanks with a 20" pipeline and use rail the rest of the way, which would allow as little as 45,000 bbl/d.